-As at 30 June 2021, the total performance since inception of the synthetic equity and equity protection strategy in May 2018 was an increase of c. £124m.
+As at 30 September 2021, the total performance since inception of the synthetic equity and equity protection strategy in May 2018 was an increase of c. £130m.
 Relative to investing in passive equities (and assuming no costs to do so), the strategy has underperformed by c. £56m since inception.
-The underperformance is largely driven by the ongoing sharp rally in equity markets causing the value of the protection to fall.
+The underperformance is largely driven by the rise in equity markets since inception of the strategy meaning the meaning the protection has become less valuable.